jessfraz/dockerfiles/README.md

 pull request it!

 Almost all of these live on dockerhub under [jess](https://hub.docker.com/u/jess/).
+Because you cannot use notary with autobuilds on dockerhub I also build these continuously on a private registry at r.j3ss.co for public download.
+(You're welcome.)

 You may also want to checkout my [dotfiles](https://github.com/jfrazelle/dotfiles), specifically the aliases for all these files which are here: [github.com/jfrazelle/dotfiles/blob/master/.dockerfunc](https://github.com/jfrazelle/dotfiles/blob/master/.dockerfunc).